 Every profile in your database has a support status.
 Support status is either supporter, non-supporter, or prospect (a prospect is someone you want to become a supporter).
+This status can be edited as people interact (or not) with your nation.

 Table of Contents